 Ok, so what do we look for in the bullpen if we decide to place a bet on a certain team?
 Great question, which may seem obvious to those who know the game, but what about those of us who might not bleed and breathe baseball?
-Well, let’s explore the bullpen operation.
+Let’s explore the bullpen operation.

 First, if you’re betting on a team’s bullpen based on how they’ve done all season; don’t.
-A bullpen is a sensitive unit that can change its look, literally on a daily basis.
-To be a confident gambler who’s looking to gain an edge on a wager you should focus on what the bullpen has done in the last 10 games only and you can even make a case for “micro-capping” their last 5 games.
+A bullpen is a sensitive unit that can change it’s look, literally on a daily basis.
+To be a confident gambler who’s looking to gain an edge on a wager, you should focus on what the bullpen has done in the last 10 games only, and you can even make a case for “micro-capping” their last 5 games.

 Other important stats and conditions to consider are the amount of runs given up by an individual pitcher, number of hits, and how long they’ve been in a relief role.
-These factors may seem obvious but they are key indicators of how well a staff is doing.
-Veterans of the bullpen bring a much needed confidence and savvy that perhaps younger pitchers lack especially when it comes down to crucial game-winning situations.
-It’s a good idea to keep tabs on updated injury reports, what pitchers have done against a team in the past, who will be available for the current game based on if they were used last night (or few nights) and how a bullpen has faired at home versus on the road.
+These factors may seem obvious, but are key indicators of how well a staff is doing.
+Veterans of the bullpen bring a much needed confidence and savvy that perhaps younger pitchers lack, especially when it comes down to crucial game-winning situations.
+It’s a good idea to keep tabs on updated injury reports, what pitchers have done against a team in the past, who will be available for the current game based on if they were used last night (or few nights) and how a bullpen has fared at home versus on the road.

 The days of Dennis Eckersley or Goose Gossage coming in to finish off a game are nearly long gone, as now days it often is a combination of two or three different guys.
 In any event, it pays well to do your homework and research the last ten games to see how the bullpen has performed.